abajwa-hw/single-view-demo/README.md

 ## HDP Single view demo

-#### Lab overview
+#### overview
-In this lab we demonstrate how HDP sandbox can be used to build a single view of a product or customer
+In this demo/lab we demonstrate how HDP sandbox can be used to build a single view of a product or customer

 High level steps:
 - 1. Start HDP 2.3 sandbox and complete pre-req steps